Appraisal Waivers: The Future is Here

 According to the American Enterprise Institute’s analysis of the latest publicly available datasets from the GSEs, nearly 46% of all “valuations” for residential mortgage transactions were appraisal waivers in November 2020—with traditional appraisals only being used 54% of the time.

-You read that right, currently appraisal waivers make up approximately 46% of all valuations for GSE mortgage transactions.
+In February 2021, the combined share of waivers rose to 49% of all GSE “valuations.”
+You read that right, currently appraisal waivers make up approximately 49% of all valuations for GSE mortgage transactions.

 This represents nearly nine times the volume of waivers seen in late 2017, from around five percent of total loans to over 45 percent.
 See Figure 1: Appraisal Waiver Percentage of All GSE Valuations for a graph showing the rapid rise of waivers.